-Bart Lee Scott, MDDr.
-Scott is a medical oncologist specializing in the treatment of patients with Myelodysplastic Syndrome and Myeloproliferative Neoplasms.
+Dr. Scott is a medical oncologist specializing in the treatment of patients with myelodysplastic syndrome (MDS) and myeloproliferative neoplasms (MPN).

 Patient education is key so that the patient can guide the physician to meet his or her needs.

-- Assistant Professor of Medicine, Division of Oncology, University of Washington
+- Associate Professor of Medicine, Division of Oncology, University of Washington

 - Director of Hematology and Hematologic Malignancies, Seattle Cancer Care Alliance

 - MD: University of South Alabama, Mobile, AL, School of Medicine, 1991-1996

 - Residency: Johns Hopkins Hospital, Internal Medicine, 1996-1999